Post-Production Supervision for Independent Producers

 - • Distributor requirements (platform specs, metadata, legal package scope)

 We'll walk through options, trade-offs, and realistic timelines.
-Then we'll give you a fixed fee.
+Then we'll give you a detailed quote tailored to your production.
 That's it.

 Why Work With Us